dottjt/plastic/chapters/02-work.md

 ### Flirt/Proposal

-"Do you ever think about death?", she asked, catching me by surprise.
+"Do you ever think about death?", she asked.
+As she glanced into my eyes with a notion of

 "Not really.
 Probably no more than most people.
 Why?"